4 Ways to Demonstrate Interest after Submitting Your Application

 3. Attend a Campus Event

 Attending an in-person or online campus event not tied to admissions -- such as a play, a lecture, or a sporting event -- can show the college you’re eager to become part of the college community.
 Again, it doesn’t hurt to let the admissions office know you attended the event and how it confirmed for you that the school is a great fit.

 4. Follow the College on Social Media

-If you haven’t done so already, follow the admissions office on Facebook or Instagram.
-Be sure to ask serious questions that show your interest in the college and what it has to offer.
-Social media will also help you connect with other campus groups and stay on top of campus news and information.
+If you haven’t done so already, follow the admissions office on social media.
+Not only will this demonstrate your interest, it will help you connect with other campus groups and stay on top of campus news and information.
+Consider following any of the academic departments and clubs you may want to join.